Fros1er/2DBoardGameFrame/README.md

 # CS102AProjectFrame

-A simple frame used to build 2D grid game for sustech course CS102A.
+A simple frame used to build 2D baseGrid game for sustech course CS102A.